Corn on Toast

 Remove from oven…..dot with tomato sauce and serve.I love the play of colours and the taste, the crunchy bread, the soft creamy sauce and the boiled corn neither soft nor crunchy.

-Do u think this cooking idea for singles was good,if so please leave a note and If you have any ideas do share them.
+Did you like this corn on toast?
+If yes, please leave a note and If you have any similar recipes, do share them.